GabrielvonPlaten/WoW_Comparator_Client/README.md

 ## Responsiveness

-The website works with devices as small as 768px for now.
+The website works with devices as small as 768px.